Computer Repair, Help, and Tips Computer Too Slow

 Services are programs that are continuously running in the background of Windows and are doing different tasks that Windows needs done.
 There are a lot of these services and they can use a lot of resources.
 The good news is that a lot of these services are expendable and can be turned off without any problems.
 This is an ADVANCED TASK.
 Read More About Disabling Unnecessary Services

-The inside of a computer tower can get dusty over time.
+The inside of a desktop tower can get dusty over time.
 This dust will cause the fans will cause the cooling equipment to not work as well as when you first bought the computer.
-This excess heat can slow a computer.
-By cleaning out the inside of your computer case, you may be able to regain some speed.
+This excess heat can cause slowness and other problems.
+By cleaning out the inside of your case, you may be able to regain some speed.
 Read More About Cleaning your Computer

-If the computer is still slow, then you may have to upgrade or buy a new computer.
-A memory upgrade is the only upgrade we recommend for the novice to intermediate computer user.
-It is inexpensive and can make a HUGE difference if your computer is low on memory.
+A memory upgrade is the only upgrade we recommend for the novice to intermediate user.
+It is inexpensive and can make a HUGE difference if your system is low on memory.
 The reason we put this at #11 is because it requires you to buy and install hardware.
-All other computer speed tips can be done instantly.
+All other speed tips can be done instantly.
 Read More About Upgrading Memory

 PC Optimizing Software